DobbiKov/sci-trans-git/README.md

 ## Current development direction
 ### High priority direction
+1. When an untranslated chunk encountered it is possible that this chunk has been translated except one/two words has been changed/added/removed.
+Thus, it would     be preferable to get as close result as it was except with taking changes into account.
+Thus, the ways to extract old chunk, it's translation and use them to     get the new translation as close to the previous one as possible.
-1. Explore the ways to use the translation database and to provide the model the way and the style it should write the translation in.
+2. Explore the ways to use the translation database and to provide the model the way and the style it should write the translation in.
-2. Explore and implement an "*RAG*" for the vocabulary, that is to say extract only essential translation pairs from the vocabulary and pass them to the prompt in order to reduce the number of tokens.
+3. Explore and implement an "*RAG*" for the vocabulary, that is to say extract only essential translation pairs from the vocabulary and pass them to the prompt in order to reduce the number of tokens.